• CFD, Fluid Flow, FEA, Heat/Mass Transfer

 • Type help(solver.setup) to get further information about an object or class or method.

-setup class in PyFluent has sub-classes aligned to the model tree: 'general' accessed as setup.general and others are [models, materials, cell_zone_conditions, boundary_conditions, mesh_interface...].
-The 'models' object expands to [multiphase, energy, viscous, radiation...] which can be accessed by setup.models.multiphase...
+'General' accessed as setup.general and others are [models, materials, cell_zone_conditions, boundary_conditions, mesh_interface...].
+The 'Models' object expands to [multiphase, energy, viscous, radiation...] which can be accessed by setup.models.multiphase...
+Get type of output and index of an item in a list: type(solver.rp_vars .allowed_values()) and solver.rp_vars .allowed_values() .index("rf-energy?")

 # ------------------------OFFLINE FEATURES-------------------------------------